jeffbonnes/titanium_documentation/source/en/tableviews.md

 * appendRow(TableViewRowObject) - add row to the end of the table, by passing a TableViewRow object as a parameter
 * updateRow(TableViewRowObject) - replace an existing TableViewRowObject in the table with a new or modified TableViewRowObject
-* deleteRow(TableViewRowObject) - delete row from the table, identified by the table's row index number or the
+* deleteRow(TableViewRowObject) - delete row from the table, identified by the table's row index number
 * insertRowBefore(index, TableViewRowObject) - insert a row into a table, positioned before the table row index parameter
 * insertRowAfter(index, TableViewRowObject) - insert a row into a table, positioned after the table row index parameter